-Do I Want to Be a Biochemist?
+Should I Become a Biochemist?

 Biochemists analyze the chemical characteristics and processes that are involved with living organisms.
 In this profession, you may work for governments, universities or private industries.
 Your day-to-day activities as a biochemists will often include working in teams conducting basic and applied research.
 Depending on the industry you're in, some of your duties may involve dealing with hazardous organisms or toxins.
 You'll typically be able to work a regular schedule in this field, but longer days may be necessary from time to time.